khaosophy/blogfolio/src/content/blog/astro-header-anchors.md

 ## Examples Across the Web

-I mentioned Astro as an example above, but there are lots of places that utilize this pattern.
-Here are some examples I found in my research.
+I mentioned Astro as an example, but there are lots of places that utilize this pattern.
+Here are just a few examples I found around the web.

 <figure>
   <img src="/images/blog/astro-header-anchors/astro-slots.png" alt="screenshot of part of the Astro documentation" />